-Every day, Good Good Good share new articles that help you find the good in the world — or join in and become the good in the world.
+Every day, Good Good Good shares new articles that help you find the good in the world — or join in and become the good in the world.

-Our biggest hope with sharing positive news of heroes making a difference is that it would inspire each of us to ask how we can become heroes and make a difference in our own unique ways.
+Good Good Good’s goal with sharing positive news of heroes making a difference is that it would inspire readers to ask how they can become heroes and make a difference in their own unique ways.

-So we also always share articles about practical ways you can make a difference to the world’s problems — big or small.
-We believe everyone has the power to make the world a better place.
+Good Good Good also shares articles about practical ways you can make a difference to the world’s problems — big or small.
+Everyone has the power to make the world a better place.

 Monthly Print Goodnewspaper

-Sometimes it’s nice to take a break from screens, so we created a monthly print newspaper filled with good news.
+Sometimes it’s nice to take a break from screens, so Good Good Good created a monthly print newspaper filled with good news.